Loviisa: 1900 to 1950

 At the start of February the Red Guard in Loviisa numbered almost a hundred men.
 They had received weapons from the Red Guard in Kotka and from Russian soldiers.
 The civil war broke out on 27 January, and a bit more than a week after that the whites controlled the eastern part of the Uusimaa region from Sipoo to Loviisa.
 From the whites' viewpoint it was important that the Uusimaa guards could hold their positions.
 They were far away from the main frontlione but could hold off against red troops.
 On 6 February the reds attacked Loviisa from Kotka.
 The attackers numbered almost 550, of which about 50 were Red Guard members from the Loviisa area.
 After receiving news of the advance of the reds the whites in Loviisa moved about three kilometres east from the centre.
 There was an armed battle, after which the whites - threatened by a blockade - retreated to the Rosen and Ungern fortresses.
 There was another battle in the evening, where the whites lost ten men (there are no records of the reds' losses).
 The whites ran nearly out of ammunition and thus they retreated to the west.
 The reds moved to Pyhtää.

 On the next day on 7 February the reds marched to Loviisa, hoisted a red flag at the city hall and founded their headquarters at the City Club.
 The reds engaged in violence resulting in more deaths of the whites than in the armed battles on 6 February.
 The revolutionary court of the reds issued over 70 sentences to members of the guard and to other "counter-revolutionaries".
 Many of the accused were sentenced to civil service and/or fines, so the reds would benefit financially.
 At the start of April, Mannerheim's troops occupied Tampere, and the German Detachment Brandenstein numbering 3000 men landed in Valko, advancing to Uusikylä and Lahti.
 The detachment left Loviisa on 16 December 1918 after Germany had lost World War I.

 The spa reopened in 1919.
-The Russians had gone way after the October revolution in 1917, but the spa still had 250 to 400 annual visitors in the early 1920s.
+The Russian soldiers had left after the October Revolution in 1917, but the spa still had 250 to 400 annual visitors in the early 1920s.
 In 1926 a fashionable beach life became accessible by transporting large amounts of sand to the Plagen beach.
 However, visitor numbers decreased in the late 1920s.
 An announcement about discontinuing the spa was made in 1929 when the city decided to continue operations in the spa.
 Loviisa failed to restore its reputation at the turn of the century, the spa had become badly deteriorated and there was intense competition from Hanko.
 In 1931 visitor numbers dropped below a hundred, and finally the city council decided in January 1935 not to open the spa any more.
 The women working at the spa protested and received permission to continue work under their own responsibility.
 The spa season in 1935 was a huge success, but in January 1936 the main building of the spa was completely destroyed in a fire.
 The spa was not rebuilt.